 Last is a more complex example where I use WMI to query the Win32_ComputerSystem class, get the property TotalPhysicalMemory, convert it to gigabytes and format it with two decimals using the ToString() method.
 PowerShell often needs "help" in the form of parentheses to group expressions (and sometimes for introducing expression context).

 Perl is available for Windows, and I've used it extensively over the years, because I've never been a fan of VBScript.
 If there was something I needed VBScript for, I would generally write a Perl wrapper around the required VBScript parts.
-Read more about Perl on Windows here in the Svendsen Tech wiki - and - here on perl.org.
+Read more about Perl on Windows here in the Svendsen Tech wiki - and - here on perl.org if you're curious.

-PowerShell later changed to more closely mimic C#, but some things remained, like the special, magically populated, so-called automatic variable "$_".
+PowerShell later changed to more closely mimic C# (pretty obvious direction), but some things remained, like the special, magically populated, so-called automatic variable "$_".